jakierice/react-task/README.md

 now
 ```

+## Known Issues

+1. "Open connection" button sometimes requires two clicks to establish a fully opened connection.
+Root cause unknown.
+2. Threshold and snapshot slider controls do not respond well to touch dragging on mobile devices.

 ## Future Development

 Further planned feature development and improvements that could be made to the Entropy Party application are: